Accessory Dwelling Units - ADUs

 Planning Commission Review

-The Planning Commission held a public hearing on April 9, 2019 to consider proposed changes to the existing Accessory Dwelling Unit Ordinance.
+The Planning Commission held a public hearing on April 9, 2019, to consider proposed changes to the existing Accessory Dwelling Unit Ordinance.
 The Planning Commission considered changes to increase the maximum ADU size, site coverage requirements, parking requirements for garage conversions and reorganization to make the code more user friendly.
-The Planning Commission staff report and associated attachments are available at the links below.
+The Planning Commission staff report and associated attachments are available at the link below.